 Rabeprazole sodium and omeprazole were comparable in providing complete resolution of symptoms.
 The recommended dosage of rabeprazole sodium delayed-release tablets is 20 mg once daily for 4 weeks.

-14.5 Helicobacter pylori Eradication in Patients with Peptic Ulcer Disease or Symptomatic Non-Ulcer Disease in Adults
+14.5 Helicobacter pylori Eradication in Patients with Peptic Ulcer Disease or Symptomatic Non-Ulcer Disease i

-The U.S. multicenter study was a double-blind, parallel-group comparison of rabeprazole sodium delayed-release tablets, amoxicillin, and clarithromycin for 3, 7, or 10 days vs. omeprazole, amoxicillin, and clarithromycin for 10 days.
-Therapy consisted of rabeprazole 20 mg twice daily, amoxicillin 1,000 mg twice daily, and clarithromycin 500 mg twice daily (RAC) or omeprazole 20 mg twice daily, amoxicillin 1,000 mg twice daily, and clarithromycin 500 mg twice daily (OAC).
-Patients with H. pylori infection were stratified in a 1:1 ratio for those with peptic ulcer disease (active or a history of ulcer in the past five years) [PUD] and those who were symptomatic but without peptic ulcer disease [NPUD], as determined by upper gastrointestinal endoscopy.
-The overall H. pylori eradication rates, defined as negative ${}^{13}$ C-UBT for H. pylori $\ge 6$ weeks from the end of the treatment are shown in the following table.
-The eradication rates in the 7-day and 10-day RAC regimens were found to be similar to 10-day OAC regimen using either the Intent-to-Treat (ITT) or Per-Protocol (PP) populations.
+The U.S. multicenter study was a double-blind, parallel-group comparison of rabeprazole sodium delayed-release tablets Two U.S., multicenter, double-blind, placebo controlled studies were conducted in 316 adult patients with daytime and nighttime heartburn.
+Patients reported 5 or more periods of moderate to very severe heartburn during the placebo treatment phase the week prior to randomization.
+Patients were confirmed by endoscopy to have no esophageal erosions. past five years) [PUD] and those who were symptomatic but without peptic ulcer disease [NPUD], as determined by uppe gastrointestinal endoscopy.
+The overall H. pylori eradication rates, defined as negative 13C-UBT for H. pylori ≥6 weeks from the end of the treatment are shown in the following table.
+The eradication rates in the 7-day and 10-day BAC regimens were found to be similar to 10-day OAC regimen using either the Intent-to-Treat (ITT) or Per-Protocol (PP) populations.
 Eradication rates in the RAC 3-day regimen were inferior to the other regimens.